web-work-tools/web-work-tools.github.io/_posts/jamstack/2019-06-06-learn-html-css.md

 title: "The Markup languages that get transformed into a website."
 teaser: "Structure and Style, at a Glance: HTML, CSS, YAML, TOML, JSON, Kramdown."

-categories: ['jamstack']
+categories: ['JAMStack']
-tags: [resources, html, css, meta-tags, kramdown, katex, toml, yaml, json, fundamentals]
+tags: [HTML', css, meta-tags, kramdown, katex, toml, yaml, json, fundamentals]

 header: no
 image: